mivano/mindbyte.nl/_posts/2024-01-02-streamlining-helpdesk-operations-leveraging-github-issues-with-custom-workflows-and-templates.md

              days-before-stale: 30
              days-before-close: 5
    ```
 This workflow runs daily, identifying issues open for more than 30 days and marking them as stale.
 This process helps maintain a cleaner, more manageable issue list and ensures issues don't linger unresolved.
+You do want to consider the impact of closing stale issues, however.
+For example, if an issue is still relevant, you might want to keep it open, even if it's stale.
+However, this can help with SLA compliance and ensure issues are addressed in a timely manner.

 By integrating these tools and workflows, you create a dynamic and responsive helpdesk system within GitHub, capable of handling issues efficiently and ensuring nothing falls through the cracks.